kibwalid/AIUB-API/README.md

-# AIUB-API
+# AIUB-API (WIP) #

 An Unofficial API Server for AIUB (American International University, Bangladesh) Portal and Website.